Sustainable Cooling

 Background

 Countries that fall under the category of 'Hot, humid & tropical' need cooling solutions for buildings, homes and other places that will enable people to stay at a comfortable temperature indoors when the sun is blazing outside.
 Most of these cooling solutions are air-conditioners based on vapour compression technology and come with extremely high energy costs, viz. electricity costs.
-This section looks into ways and means of making cooling solutions sustainable, environmentally friendly and low cost by making use of renewable or residual heat in driving a thermally driven cooling system.
+This section looks into ways and means of making cooling solutions sustainable, environmentally friendly and low cost.
+The first approach is by making use of renewable or residual heat in driving a thermally driven cooling system wherever possible and the second approach is to look at retrofit solutions that will increase the efficiency of the air-conditioning system.

 Key research/technology questions: